-The California Air Resources Board's (CARB's) diesel fuel regulations are geared toward controlling criteria pollutant emissions from hydrocarbon-based fuels and are not intended to provide a market pathway for alternative diesel fuels (ADF), such as biodiesel.
+CARB's diesel fuel regulations are geared toward controlling criteria pollutant emissions from hydrocarbon-based fuels and are not intended to provide a market pathway for alternative diesel fuels (ADF), such as biodiesel.
 With the advent of the policies that incentivize or require ADFs, such as the federal Renewable Fuel Standard (RFS) and the California Low Carbon Fuel Standard (LCFS), there is a clear need to provide a pathway for emerging ADFs to enter the California market.
 Over the past several years, CARB staff has endeavored to solicit stakeholder input via meetings and public workshops regarding the need for new regulations to address this gap.
 Information regarding developing ADF regulatory concepts and processes can be accessed from the ADF websites.

 Under the ADF regulation, biodiesel is considered the first alternative diesel fuel.
 Staff has conducted essential research and held many workshops for biodiesel as an ADF.

 - CARB Comprehensive B5/B10 Biodiesel Blends Heavy-Duty Engine Dynamometer Testing - June 2014

 - CARB B20 Biodiesel Preliminary and Certification Testing - July 2013

 - CARB B5 Biodiesel Preliminary and Certification Testing - April 2013

 - Final Biodiesel Characterization and NOX Mitigation Study - October 2011

 - Biodiesel Fleet Durability Study - July 2010

 - Draft Report of CE-CERT Engine Testing on a 2006 Cummins ISM - August 2009